PikkDH13/DH-hub/README.md

 These are not symbolic labels.
 They reflect how consciousness processes motivation, adaptation, trauma, connection, and transformation.

 This is more than lore.
-Gnomon is a diagnostic framework, a creative guide, and the ideological foundation behind every Dream Hive construct.
+Gnomon is a diagnostic framework, a creative guide, and the ideological foundation behind every system built with awareness in mind.

 ---